 I strongly suggest testing your site with a (free) service such as Loadimpact to ensure it can withstand a sudden spike in traffic.
 If you find problems, here are some parameters to check:

-- Reduce the number of server processes in the Processes and Limits screen to save RAM
+- Can reduce the number of server processes in the Processes and Limits screen to save RAM

 - In Webmin > Webmin Configuration > Advanced Options you can change the CPU priority for scheduled jobs

-- Enable Postfix Postscreen to prevent email spam without damaging performance or risking false positives
+- Enable Postfix Postscreen to reduce spam and server load without damaging performance or risking false positives

 Your websites could vanish without warning, even at a large reputable host.
 It has happened to me more than once.
 Common causes are denial of service attacks, your site being hacked, the host going out of business, power or network failure, an expired credit card or simple human error.
 Your hosting provider may be swamped with calls and unresponsive when this happens.
 If you have a recent off-site backup and control of your domain names you can recover everything within a couple of hours - if not, recovery may be lengthy or impossible.
 Backups are important!

-- Backup fast-changing content such as MySQL database contents at least daily using an automated script such as AutoMySQLBackup.
+- Backup fast-changing content such as MySQL database contents at least daily using an automated script such as AutoMySQLBackup or a control panel backup.

 - Virtualmin can do scheduled backups of all files, database contents, email and settings, locally or remotely.
 Set it up at Virtualmin > Backup and Restore > Scheduled Backup.
 Webmin settings can also be saved, see Webmin > Backup Configuration Files > Scheduled backups.

-- Local storage on your own PC or a NAS appliance is cheapest, if you have a good internet connection.
+- A Network Attached Storage (NAS) appliance at your home or office is often the cheapest off-site storage for your webserver, if you have a broadband internet connection.
 I use a Synology Diskstation.
-Storing individual Linux files on a Windows PC can be tricky but zip files are usually OK.
-Restoring from home can take a long time though due to limited upload bandwidth.
+You can also store files on a Windows PC but filename differences can be a problem (zip files are usually OK) and power consumption will be much higher.
+Restoring from a home connection can be slow due to limited upload bandwidth.

 - Commercial services such as Amazon Glacier or Google Nearline are faster to restore but have monthly fees.